Jeremie-Bonneau/Jeremie-Bonneau.github.io/_pages/fieldwork.md

 Milne Ice Shelf 2019: Campsite on the ice shelf, glorious day
 <img src="../images/2019_21.JPG" alt="Photo 1" width="800"/>

-Amundsen Sea 2020: Out on the zodiac to deploy the vertical microstructure profiles (VMP) to measure turbulence near Dotson Ice Shelf
+Amundsen Sea 2020: Out on the zodiac to deploy the vertical microstructure profiler (VMP) to measure turbulence near Dotson Ice Shelf
 <img src="../images/zodiac.jpg" alt="Photo 2" width="800"/>

 Milne Fiord 2022: Alex looking for a spot to dip the CTD near the grounding line of Milne Glacier